How to Keep Barn Doors from Swinging (6 Ways)

 Door guides

-Moving away from ceiling or upper barn door hardware, door guides can be installed in the floor to literally “guide” the door into the right position – preventing it from swinging laterally.
+Door guides can be installed in the floor to “guide” the door into the right position – preventing it from swinging laterally.

 These door guides are usually adjustable to ensure that the motion of your door is more controlled.
 As with the other devices, door guides can be purchased easily.